-This is going to make me unpopular but Anya isn’t a great actress.
-The crying scene was difficult to watch because it she was not good.
-It’s like an alien who’d never cried before and was trying to do what she thought human crying looked like.
+This is going to make me unpopular but I don’t love Anya’s acting.
+The crying scene was like watching an alien who’d never cried before try to do what she thought human crying looked like.
 Mr Elton got overly angry.
-Occasionally (like him yelling and her loud sobs) the whole movie broke tone way too much.
+Occasionally (like him yelling and her loud sobs) the whole movie broke period drama tone way too much.
 Was the nose bleed necessary?
 You know what, no. It wasn’t.

 Also, and “I do not profess to be an expert in the field of fashion (though my friends say I have quite the eye) but I can tell you,” there was a shocking lack of gloves!

-All round this had my favorite very minor characters, least favorite leads, and I thought the script a bit overworked with the director relying on silence to carry the film.
+All round this had some of my favorite minor characters, least favorite leads, and I thought the script a bit overworked with the director relying on silence to carry the film.